MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/fs-integration.md

 7. You can go to the Field Service work order and view the call log and files that have been posted from Remote Assist mobile.
 Then you can copy and paste the files URL in a new tab to view the files.
 > [!NOTE]
-> If someone viewing your Field Service work order, such as an admin or dispatcher, wants to view the files, they must request access to your file on OneDrive.
+> If someone viewing your Field Service work order, such as an admin or dispatcher, wants to view the files, they must request access to your files on OneDrive.